Adziwiszek/Text2ImageClip/report.md

 # Text to image generation with CLIP

-This project aims to implementa a text to image generation model using CLIP and a couple of image generation models.
-Our goal is to how different models perform in this task.
+This project aims to implement a text to image generation model using CLIP and a couple of image generation models.
+Our goal is to learn how different models perform in this task.

 # Architecture